Raskas009/pandas-challenge-1/README.md

-# Pandas Data Analysis Challenge
+# Pandas Data Analysis Challenge - Module 4

 ## Background
 This challenge focuses on hands-on data analysis using Python's Pandas library, which is essential in fields like data science, machine learning, and business intelligence.
 The goal is to develop skills in examining, cleaning, processing, and extracting useful insights from a dataset.